 In 2008, Bertani et al published an article that included a summary of the distribution of Pamphobeteus nigricolor with the following statement, “Pamphobeteus nigricolor, formerly described from Colombia, Ecuador and Bolivia, is recorded from Brazil and its distribution in Ecuador and Bolivia is questioned.”

-The photo at the top of the page shows a recently molted, semi-adult female.
+The first photo above shows one of the larger specimens for sale.
+The second photo shows a recently molted, 2-year-old female.